Azure/azure-sdk-for-cpp/sdk/core/azure-core/test/libcurl-stress-test/README.md

 To deploy the chart you will need to run "azure-sdk-for-cpp\eng\common\scripts\stress-testing> .\deploy-stress-tests.ps1 -Namespace azuresdkforcpp -SearchDirectory E:\src\azure-sdk-for-cpp\sdk\core\azure-core\test -PushImage"

-Where namaspace will be created if missing , search directory can be any folder where it will search for charts in it and all it's sub dirs, push image will call it to build the docker image.
+Where name space will be created if missing , search directory can be any folder where it will search for charts in it and all it's sub dirs, push image will call it to build the docker image.

-ATM the docker image is build by hand and harcoded in the chart to simplify matters.
+ATM the docker image is build by hand and hard coded in the chart to simplify matters.

 To build the image run "docker build -t stresstesttbiruti6oi24k.acr.io/azuresdkforcpp/curlstress:v8  --build-arg targetTest=azure-core-libcurl-stress-test --build-arg build=on  ."